playcanvas/developer.playcanvas.com/content/en/user-manual/user-interface/localization.md

 At runtime when the application switches to a different locale it will load the font Asset you defined for that locale.

+## Language Notes

+There are some languages that require specific workflows or considerations that are listed below.

+### Thai

+For word wrapping to work correctly in UI Text Elements with Thai text, [zero width characters (Unicode U+200B)][7] need be added between words by the translators.

+The Thai language has no spaces between words and the same run of glyphs can be split into different combinations of words depending on the context of the sentence.

+Being able to split Thai text correctly computationally is still an [unsolved problem][6] and usually done via a dictionary based approach which can be expensive to do at runtime.

+The [thai-language.com site also has a separate tool][8] to add the zero width characters between words using a dictionary based approach if you have existing text.

 ## Engine

 To retrieve the text from a key in script, use the APIs: